owntracks/recorder/README.md

 Type `make` and watch the fun.
 When that finishes, you should have at least two executable programs called `ot-recorder` which is the _recorder_ proper, and `ocat`.
 If you want you can install these using `make install`, but this is not necessary: the programs will run from whichever directory you like.

+Unless already provided by the package you installed, we recommend you create a shell script with which you hence-force launch the _recorder_.
+Note that you can have it subscribe to multiple topics, and you can launch sundry instances of the recorder (e.g. for distinct brokers) as long as you ensure:

+* that each instance uses a distinct `--storage`
+* that each instance uses a distinct `--http-port` (or `0` if you don't wish to provide HTTP support for a particular instance)

 ### Launching `ot-recorder`

 The _recorder_ has, like _ocat_, a daunting number of options, most of which you will not require.
 Running either utility with the `-h` or `--help` switch will summarize their meanings.
 You can, for example launch with a specific storage directory, disable the HTTP server, change its port, etc.